 It’s really hard for anyone to dispute this!

 Just compare the cost of frozen french fries to a bag of real potatoes.
-Even when potatoes are out of season and expensive,
+Even when potatoes are out of season and expensive, they’re still usually less expensive than french fries.

 Not only that, but fewer chemicals, preservatives and artificial ingredients means your general health is better.
 It’s not so uncommon to hear people say “I’ve been travelling all month and eating in restaurants.
 I can’t wait to get home and eat a proper meal.”